splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

           - ['SNMPv2-MIB', 'sysUpTime',0]
 ```

 For example, we have configured two profiles.
-One is smart, the other one is static:
+One is smart, and the other one is static:

 ```yaml
 scheduler: